cyborganizer1/my-fedora-bootstrap-shell/Virtualization-module.md

    2. Alternatively, to install the mandatory, default, and optional packages, run:

      sudo dnf group install --with-optional virtualization

+   3. Install additional virtualization modules.

+     sudo dnf install libvirt-devel virt-top libguestfs-tools guestfs-tools

-   3. After the packages install, start the libvirtd service:
+   4. After the packages install, start the libvirtd service:

      sudo systemctl start libvirtd

-   4. To start the service on boot, run:
+   5. To start the service on boot, run:

      sudo systemctl enable libvirtd

-   5. To verify that the KVM kernel modules are properly loaded:
+   6. To verify that the KVM kernel modules are properly loaded:

     $ lsmod | grep kvm
     kvm_amd               114688  0
     kvm                   831488  1 kvm_amd

     If this command lists kvm_intel or kvm_amd, KVM is properly configured.

+   7. Check that the service is running by executing the command:

+     sudo systemctl status libvirtd